It’s time to become a “yes person.”

 Don’t Fear Change

-It may be scary at first, but it’s ultimately a good thing.
+It may be scary initially, but it’s ultimately a good thing.

 You are often hesitant to accept something new because you become comfortable with what your life has become.